-Delivery of materials to the site on Curtis Island during the construction and operations phases will be facilitated by a MOF where roll-on, roll-off or lift-on, lift-off vessels will dock to unload preassembled modules, equipment, supplies and construction aggregate.
+Delivery of materials to the site on Curtis Island during the construction and operations phases will be facilitated by a MOF where a combination of roll-on, roll-off or lift-on, lift-off vessels and bulk transportation barges will dock to unload preassembled modules, equipment, supplies and construction aggregate.
 The MOF will be connected to the LNG plant site via a heavy-haul road.

 Boatshed Point (MOF 1) is the base-case MOF option and would be located at the southern tip of Boatshed Point.
-The haul road would be routed along the western coastline of Boatshed Point (abutting the construction camp to the east) and enters the LNG Plant site at the southern boundary.
+The haul road would be routed along the western coastline of Boatshed Point and enters the LNG Plant site at the southern boundary.
 A quarantine area will be located south of the LNG plant and will be accessed via the northern end of the haul road.

-Two alternative options are being assessed, should the Boatshed Point option be determined to be unfeasible:
+One alternative option is being assessed, should the Boatshed Point option be determined to be unfeasible:

-- South Hamilton Point (MOF 2): This MOF option would be located at the southern tip of Hamilton Point.
-The haul road from this site would traverse the saddle between the hills of Hamilton Point to the southwest boundary of the LNG plant site.
-The quarantine area for this option will be located southwest of the LNG plant near the LNG storage tanks. - North Hamilton Point (MOF 3): This option involves shared use of the MOF being constructed for the Santos Gladstone LNG Project (GLNG Project) on the northwest side of Hamilton Point (south of Arrow Energy's proposed LNG jetty).
+North Hamilton Point (MOF 3): This option involves shared use of the MOF being constructed for the Santos Gladstone LNG Project (GLNG Project) on the northwest side of Hamilton Point (south of Arrow Energy's proposed LNG jetty).
 The GLNG Project is also constructing a passenger terminal at this site, but it will not be available to Arrow Energy contractors and staff.
 The quarantine area for this option would be located to the north of the MOF.
 The impacts of construction and operation of this MOF option and its associated haul road were assessed as part of the GLNG Project and will not be assessed in this EIS.